tcxcx/DREx-PoC/README.md

 2. yarn run start

 IMPORTANT!
 Given that this POC is using an open API, it requires to bypass CORS certificates.
+For this, you can install a CORS certificate browser extension https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino/related

+OR

-For this, you need to visit cors-anywhere.herokuapp.com and click 'Demo".
-After this, you will be able to see the data rendered graphically.
+visit cors-anywhere.herokuapp.com and click 'Demo".
+After either of, you will be able to see the data rendered graphically.